heygleeson/Yadda/Spec.md

 Similar again to the flow control, if an option line is selected its associated block of must be processed by the implementing program
 If an option isn't chosen the associated block must not be processed.

-Unlike the flow control however there is no clear way to tell apart different blocks and options from other parts of the yarn, instead indentation is used to determine blocks and the end of the options.
+Unlike the flow control however there is no clear way to tell apart different blocks and options from other parts of the script, instead indentation is used to determine blocks and the end of the options.
 The rules for this must be followed:

 The first option line in the options determines the base indentation for the options statement, this is determined by counting the number of whitespace elements before the `->` symbol.